-Before going for a F2F round, that is, interview, a candidate must be aware of what Python is.
+Before going for a F2F round, that is, an interview, a candidate must be aware of what Python is.
 Apart from having practical knowledge, theoretical knowledge is also necessary to crack an interview.
-The following interview questions on Python are meant to give you an overview of what python interview is like.
+The following interview questions on Python are meant to give you an overview of what a python interview is like.

 There is an urgent need to have fully-fledged knowledge of Python before appearing for an interview.
 Python interview questions and answers are here to help you have a full preparation.
 Read thoroughly to enhance your chances of getting selected in the interview process.